Blame game in Portugal over wildfire that killed 64 people

 The prime minister says he won't act until he gets all the information he needs.
 The government says it has already received five reports into the catastrophe and is awaiting two others.

-In an open letter published on social media Wednesday, 12 academic experts urged the European Commission to support research into fires in forests and buildings, including causes and consequences.
-The letter published by the Center of Excellence in Risk and Decision Sciences said "fire science is limited and not sufficiently developed."
+In an open letter on social media Wednesday, 12 academic experts urged the European Commission to support more research into fires in forests and buildings, including their causes and consequences.